 How the KLS seal works

 KLS seals are spring-loaded lip seals that have a composite plastic-elastomer construction.
 The spring provides the initial sealing force between the seal and the mating surfaces of the mandrel and seal housing.
 The inside and part of one end of the seal are lined with extrusion-resistant plastic that incorporates hydrodynamic waves.
 These waves are exposed to lubricant, such as the bearing lubricant of a rotary head.
 Differential pressure causes a portion of each wave to contact the mandrel.
 When the mandrel rotates, these waves wedge a small amount of lubricant into the dynamic sealing interface.
 This lubrication improves seal performance dramatically, allowing KLS seals to vastly exceed the performance of conventional PTFE lip seals.

 Use KLS seals in pairs to contain abrasive fluids

 In an oilfield rotary head, KLS seals are tasked with containing pressurized drilling fluid, which is highly abrasive.
 Lip seals do a much better job of sealing abrasive fluids when the differential pressure acting across the seal is low.
 This means that the best way to employ KLS seals in rotary heads is to use them in pairs, and balance the pressure of the lubricant between the seals to the pressure of the drilling fluid.
 The pressure balancing can be accomplished by using small pistons or diaphragms.
 This arrangement isolates the outboard seal (the “barrier seal”) from differential pressure, so it can better-resist the abrasive content of the drilling fluid.
 Click here to read about the excellent abrasive exclusion of the KLS seal in near-zero pressure differential conditions.

 Give us a call at 281-240-6500, or send an e-mail, to learn more about using KLS seals in your rotary drilling heads.
-To review existing off-the-shelf seal sizes, click here.
+To review existing off-the-shelf seal sizes, see our shaft seal catalog.
 New sizes can be made upon request.